roodjinocherilus/Conference-Website-Capstone/README.md

   <img src="./images/creative-summit.png" alt="logo" width="500"  height="auto" />

   <h3><b>Conference Website</b></h3>
-<p>This Website is a Capstone Project at the end of Module 1 in my Microverse Software Development Journey.
-The goal was to build a website for an upcoming conference.
-And the main functionalities were to showcase the conference and key Infomation about it</p>
+<p>This Project is a website for an upcoming conference.
+And the main functionalities were to showcase the conference's key details, information about the speaker and the agenda of the conference.
+It was buitl with HTML, CSS and Javascript. </p>
 </div>

 <!-- TABLE OF CONTENTS -->